hpgbproductions/FltRec/Companion.md

 `void NextFrame(float delay = 1f)`
 - Write the values defined before it to a data point, and advances to the next.
 - `delay`: Time to the next data point.
+The first `NextFrame` call should have this set to 0.

 `void Save(string filename)`
 - Export the script into a file readable by the Flight Recorder mod.